ElixirTeSS/docs/TeSS_docs/accounts/provider.md

 To browse content providers:

-1. Go to a TeSS instance, such as [ELIXIR TeSS](https://tess.elixir-europe.org/).
-2. In the top menu, click ‘Directory’, then click ‘Providers’.
+1. In the top menu, click ‘Directory’, then click ‘Providers’.
-3. The list of all visible content providers is show, with a search box at the top.
+2. The list of all visible content providers is shown, with a search box at the top.
 For each provider, you can see how many events and materials are registered.
-4. There are filters on the left to limit the search by keyword, type, and (if enabled) node.
+3. There are filters on the left to limit the search by keyword, type, and (if enabled) node.
 There is an option to 'Show hidden items' in the search results.

 ## Registering content providers